-- 1. ORDERING: All chicks will be ordered through the Mayes County Fair, by June 1, 2020 fill out and return the official order form and mail to Mayes County Fair Board Attn.
+ORDERING: All chicks will be ordered through the Mayes County Fair, by June 1, 2025 forms must be submitted online at mayescountyfair.com.
+Mail checks to Mayes County Fair Board, Attn.
 Poultry Sup.
-PO Box 187, Pryor, OK 74362 or hand delivered form to the Mayes County Extension Office.
-IPB Hatchery will supply the chicks.
-All chicks will be hatched on July 21, 20 and they will be shipped Parcel Post directly to the exhibitor that day.
-Exhibitors should expect one to two day delivery. - 2.
-COST: Commercial Broiler-cross chicks will be used at a cost of \$1.39 each.
-The minimum order is 25 chicks, at \$34.75, includes shipping cost. - 3.
+PO Box 187, Pryor, OK 74362.
+Welp Hatchery will supply the chicks.
+All chicks will be hatched on July 15, 2025 and they will be shipped Parcel Post directly to the exhibitor that day.
+Exhibitors should expect one to two day delivery.

+COST: Commercial Broiler-cross, pullets chicks will be used at a cost of \$1.98 each.
+The minimum order is 25 chicks, at \$49.50 includes shipping cost.

 Wingbands: All chicks will be wing banded.
 NO broiler will be accepted for show at the Mayes County Fair without the original wing band properly in place.

-- 4.OWNERSHIP/CARE: The owner/exhibitor is the person who ordered the birds.
-The broilers, from the time of delivery, must have been fed and cared for daily by the Junior Exhibitor. - 5.
+OWNERSHIP/CARE: The owner/exhibitor is the person who ordered the birds.
+The broilers, from the time of delivery, must have been fed and cared for daily by the Junior Exhibitor.

 All order forms must be filled out online and checks mailed to the Mayes County Free Fair Board @ P.O.
-Box 187, Pryor, Oklahoma 74372.
-Checks must be received no later than June 1, 2020.
+Box 187, Pryor, Oklahoma 74362.
+Checks must be received no later than June 1, 2025.

-Contact Poultry Superintendent for more information @ 918-344-2682 8 www.cj-auctions.com
+Contact Poultry Superintendent for more information @ 918-344-2682 8